Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 A siege of lashes were her eyes armour, a moat for her kingdom once conquered by I, the Black Prince.
 Those who fight for lost causes are gallant cowards.
 I saw the battlefield yet was blind to the casualties my blue Princess.
 Knights are often shrouded, only seen when glorious.
 I was heroic when I lowered my arms around her waist, surrendering my flesh for lips that became my war cry.
 I was slain by myself.
 Absent from your battle inside, as good as dead to you since I entered another kingdom.
 From the lavender knoll I watch your new Prince enter cheer and garlands bestow him and I am left in a jeering wind which whispers Seppuku.

-Up the ladder: Sages
+Up the ladder: Portofino

-Down the ladder: Is This My Country?
+Down the ladder: The Advice

 You must be logged in to leave comments.
 Vote: